rbturnbull/terrier/README.rst

 This model was trained using the Repbase library of repetitive DNA elements and trained to do hierarchical classification according to the RepeatMasker schema.

+An online version of Terrier (using CPUs only) is available at `https://portal.cpg.unimelb.edu.au/tools/terrier <https://portal.cpg.unimelb.edu.au/tools/terrier>`_.

 Installation
 ==================================